"SQUARE-LIPPED RHINOS"

 • SANParks' annual report 2021/22 shows a 79% loss of white rhinos in Kruger National Park, South Africa since 2011.
 According to National Geographic the estimated number of white rhinos in the park is 2250

-• Current range: Namibia, Zimbabwe, Kenya, Uganda, Eswatini, Botswana, Rwanda, Democratic Republic of the Congo, Mozambique, Zambia and South Africa, which has the largest concentration and is also one of the only countries in the world which allows private ownership of rhinos.
+• Current range: Angola, Botswana, Democratic Republic of Congo, Eswatini, Kenya, Mozambique, Namibia, Rwanda, Uganda, Zambia, Zimbabwe and South Africa, one of the only countries in the world to allow private ownership

 - In November 2021, 30 white rhinos were translocated to Rwanda by African Parks in the largest ever single translocation